heinosasshallik/infosec-knowledge/wordlists/web_content/README.md

+## Important note

+These changes have been merged into [SecLists](https://github.com/danielmiessler/SecLists) and are available at `Discovery/Web-Content/combined_directories.txt` and `Discovery/Web-Content/combined_words.txt`.

+## Readme

 I've combined multiple wordlists into one, so I don't have to run so many scans to find everything.
 The wordlists are from SecLists (roughly in this order):

     * Directories: